 Once flattened, preparing the pork is easy enough.
 Rub the top with half of the rosemary pesto.
 Then layer the fresh spinach, thinly sliced apples, and finally the Gouda cheese.
 Be sure to leave a 1/4-inch clean perimeter around 3 edges, and a 1-inch free edge along one of the long edge opposite you.
 Begin tightly rolling the pork, cinnamon roll style, working toward the longest clear edge.
 Once rolled, snugly wrap a long length of butcher’s twine around to pork and tie it off to hold it all together.

 Don’t freak out if a little filling wiggles it’s way through a tiny hole in the flattened pork!
 Simply poke it back inside, and tie more butcher’s twine around that spot.
 I promise that it’ll all work out in the end!
 After tying, rub the remaining pesto around the pork before roasting it on a rack-lined baking sheet in the oven.

 Once roasted, let the rosemary pesto pork rest for a few minutes, then slice to serve in roulades.

 Here’s the delicious rosemary pesto pork roulade recipe:

-This is not a sponsored post.
 The kind folks at United Dairy Industry of Michigan graciously invited me to attend their MI Fresh Dairy Event to learn more about how dairy products are produced in Michigan, as well as techniques for cooking with dairy.
 All opinions are 100% my own.